Connect with others who understand.

 What Is C3 Glomerulopathy?

-C3G is a set of rare diseases that damage the small filters in the kidneys, known as glomeruli.
+C3G is a set of rare renal diseases that damage the small filters in the kidneys, known as glomeruli.
 These tiny blood vessels filter toxins and waste from your blood to make urine.
 The two types of C3G are C3 glomerulonephritis (C3GN) and dense deposit disease (DDD).
 If you were diagnosed with C3G before 2013, you may know C3GN and DDD as mesangioproliferative or membranoproliferative glomerulonephritis (MPGN).

 These proteins form C3-containing deposits (with little or no antibody) that build up in the glomeruli and damage the filters.
 Over time, this damage can result in chronic kidney disease or even kidney failure if it’s not treated.